 When traveling around Southeast Asia it is common to cross the Laos-Vietnam border.
-There are a number of land border crossings which you can use and there are a number of different ways to make the journey.
+There are a number of land border crossings which you can use and there are several different ways to make the journey.

-There is no visa on arrival for Vietnam and there are only 24 visa-exempt nationalities which mainly consist of European and Southeast Asian countries.
+Vietnam visas on arrival are not available at land borders and there are only 24 visa-exempt nationalities which mainly consist of European and Southeast Asian countries.
 However, 46 nationalities can obtain a Vietnam e-Visa online.

 Travelers from the US, China, Russia, Brazil, Argentina, the UK, Australia, New Zealand, Germany, France, and many more countries can quickly apply.
-The eVisas are valid for stays of 30 days and the application only takes a few minutes to complete.
+The e-Visas are valid for stays of up to 30 days and the application only takes a few minutes to complete.